 Argent.
 Despite only appearing for a short amount in two episodes, and subsequently being a very little developed character, there's a large amount of fanart for her, and several fanart groups on DeviantArt.

-There's also Kid Flash, who also only appeared in two episodes.
+Kid Flash only appeared in two episodes, but he's very well-liked for being a suave, witty gentleman.
 Probably helps that he and Jinx became an Official Couple.

 Xever/Fishface is slightly more popular than his partner Chris Bradford/Dogpound, due in part to having a more visually appealing, unique fighting style.
 It probably helps that the audience learns far more about him than they've learned about his partner.